Mini loaf pans are great for people who are experimenting with baking.

 Just soak the mini pan in hot water with a lot of strong liquid dish soap for an hour.
 Then, give the pan a good scrubbing before rinsing it.

-The grease should come off.
-If it doesn’t, leave the pan in the soapy water overnight.
+The grease should come off, and if it doesn’t, leave the pan in the soapy water overnight.

 Just clean it in the morning.
 The greasy residue should slide right off then.
 If it doesn’t, it may be time to invest in another mini loaf pan.